bitcointranscripts/bitcointranscripts/bitcoin-magazine/bitcoin-explained/inscriptions.md

 Sjors Provoost: 00:19:26

 Yeah.
 So the real limit is what can be mined.
-If you contact a miner directly, or you, you, you go Peter Todd style, create an alternative client that does not care about this limit and promote this alternative client and then hope that miners will actually just look for it with a big enough bounty, then you can actually produce a full block, 400 megabyte block, with just a giant movie or whatever it is inside of it.
+If you contact a miner directly, or you go Peter Todd style, create an alternative client that does not care about this limit and promote this alternative client and then hope that miners will actually just look for it with a big enough bounty, then you can actually produce a full block, 400 megabyte block, with just a giant movie or whatever it is inside of it.
 And I wonder who will be the first person to do that.
 I guess Burak.

 Aaron Van Wirdum: 00:19:58

-Yeah, so you could have...
-You could have a block that consists of one, I guess, almost four megabytes transaction that is actually, like you said.
+Yeah, so you could have a block that consists of one, I guess, almost four megabytes transaction that is actually, like you said...

 Sjors Provoost: 00:20:08

 Yeah, you have to leave a little bit of space because, the block has to have a header and has to have the Coinbase transaction for the miner and your transaction itself has to have a bunch of overhead, it has to probably send the money somewhere.
 So don't make it exactly four megabytes, four million bytes, a little bit less, but yeah, you can make it pretty big.
-And, you can do the same with OP_RETURN, but then you can only make it one megabyte.
+And, you can do the same with `OP_RETURN`, but then you can only make it one megabyte.
 So in that sense, it's four times cheaper.
-So with OP_RETURN if you provided it directly to a miner there's no limit.
-You can make as far as I know a one megabyte or slightly less OP_RETURN transaction but for the same cost you can make a four megabyte inscription.
+So with `OP_RETURN` if you provided it directly to a miner there's no limit.
+You can make, as far as I know, a one megabyte or slightly less `OP_RETURN` transaction but for the same cost you can make a four megabyte inscription.

+## The SegWit discount that Inscriptions make use of

 Aaron Van Wirdum: 00:20:45

 Yeah well that was gonna be my next question or the next point I was going to bring up.
-So we've explained how to get around the OP_RERTURN limit, so to say.
+So we've explained how to get around the `OP_RETURN` limit, so to say.
 And then the other thing is that inscriptions make use of this SegWit Discount.
 So we may have explained this in a previous episode, we probably have, or maybe not, I'm not sure, but what does this actually mean?
 Can you explain what the SegWit Discount is or why people call it that or what is actually what we're talking about.

 Sjors Provoost: 00:21:20